Constantijn-Dinklo/3D_Noise_Modelling/README.md

 #### Semantics
 For now, the code only reads in the absorption index if set as 'bodemfactor' and the building part id if set as 'part_id'.

+#### Test_cnossos error
+During the development of this algorithm, it was noticed that in very few occasions (1 in 2000 paths) and error was raised by the Test_Cnossos software.
+The reason of this error has not yet been found.
+The following two errors were noticed:

+../../PropagationPath/MeanPlane.cpp, Line 56\
+Expression: dist3 > 0

+also, in even fewer cases the following error was noted:

+File: ../../PropagationPath/PropagationPath.h, Line 409\
+Expression: cp[pos_max].z_path <= cp[pos_max].pos.z

 ## Authors